 Her four-year-old son Grady thought he was dead.

 “He has not stopped talking about it,” Whitaker laughed.
 “He honestly thought the eagle was coming to eat his baby brother.”

 Whittaker’s six-year-old daughter Rollins was so affected she drew a picture of the incident on the family’s drive home to Guntersville.

-“The three Aubies are her and her two brothers and then there’s the eagle hitting the glass,” she said.
+“The three Aubies are her and her two brothers, and then there’s the eagle hitting the glass,” Whittaker said.
 “Her teacher is a big Auburn fan and she wanted to show it to her, to tell her teacher.”